alx-sch/miniRT/README.md

-	double	norm_y;		// Normalized y-coordinate in NDC t_vec3	cam_right;	// The rightward direction vector of the camera in world space t_vec3	cam_up;		// The upward direction vector of the camera in world space t_vec3	ray_dir_camera_space;	// The direction vector of the ray in camera space t_vec3	ray_dir_world_space;	// The direction vector of the ray in world space
+	double	norm_y;		// Normalized y-coordinate in NDC t_vec3	cam_right;	// The rightward direction vector of the camera in world space t_vec3	cam_up;		// The upward direction vector of the camera in world space t_vec3	cam_forward;	// The forward direction vector of the camera in world space t_vec3	ray_dir_camera_space;	// The direction vector of the ray in camera space t_vec3	ray_dir_world_space;	// The direction vector of the ray in world space